 Here are the highlights of my findings when comparing these two lenses:

-- The Tamron 28-75mm f2.8 VXD G2 outperforms the 35+ year old Carl Zeiss 28-85mm f/3.3-4 vintage lens in all areas.
+- The Tamron 28-75mm f2.8 VXD G2 outperforms the 35+ year old Carl Zeiss 28-85mm f/3.3-4 vintage lens in all areas, except bokeh.
 No big surprise, as the Tamron lens is famous for its very excellent image quality, even compared to the expensive Sony 24-70mm GM lens, and offers excellent value for money.

 - The Carl Zeiss 28-85mm lens suffers badly from longitudinal and lateral chromatic aberration, which can be partially corrected in some photo editing software.